- Alumni & Donors

 - three core courses, Policy Implementation, Public Economics and Leadership & Organizational Change;

 - combined with two elective courses to be chosen among the policy streams offer or the electives;

-- and the Policy Lab.
+- and the policy project.

 In addition to the above, students may choose to enrol in a language course.
 Non-French speakers are particularly encouraged to enrol in French language classes.

 The overall required number of credits is 80 ECTS (or 20 standard Sciences Po courses).

 *Standard courses at Sciences Po are 24 contact hours (12 sessions of 2 hours, over 12 weeks) with about the same number of hours of work outside the classroom.
 One 24 hour-class is worth 4 ECTS credits.

 The MPA relies on Sciences Po's world-class faculty and its unparalleled network.
 It engages the alumni community for guiding students' project work, for master classes and students' career development.

 Sergei Guriev - Professor of Economics at Sciences Po, chief Economist of the European Bank for Reconstruction and Development (EBRD).